Share

 Loss rates from NBFI exposures (i.e., the percentage of loans that are uncollectible) were estimated at 7%, under a severe recession in scenario one.

-The Fed concluded that NBFIs do not pose substantial credit risk to the banking system.
+The Federal Reserve concluded that NBFIs do not pose substantial credit risk to the banking system.

 Hedge funds accounted for $8 billion in bank losses compared with $17 billion in losses from banks’ own trading desks in scenario two.